0xarc-io/analytics-sdk/example/README.md

 ## Note

 You can test this app with the local package by linking it locally with [yarn link](https://classic.yarnpkg.com/lang/en/docs/cli/link/).
-If you face "two copies of react" problems, you can fix it by temporarily deleting the `react` and `react-dom` folders inside `../node_modules`.
+If you face "two copies of react" problems, you can fix it by temporarily linking the `react` and `@types/react` folders in `/` to `/example/node_modules/{react,@types/react}`.
+You can do that by runinng:

-This is why there is a `rm ../node_modules/{react,react-dom}` at the beginning of the `start` script in `package.json`.
+1. In `example/node_modules/react`, run `yarn link`
+2. In `example/node_modules/@types/react` run `yarn link`
+3. In the project directory, run `yarn link react && yarn link @types/react && yarn`